Posted on 5 Comments

 TALLOW

 • FOOD: For a very long time, humans have eaten the fats of ruminants (grazing animals), including bovine (cow).
-Fats were rendered from cooking meats over a fire and also using those fats to cook other plant matter, making them more digestible.

 Our Sources – Where Do We Get Our Lard and Tallow?